 War, Death, and Influence

 Previous generations regarded Dickinson either as sui generis–that is, unique and thus untouched by the literary trends of her time, or so ahead of her moment as to be uninfluenced by it.
-These views have been laid to rest by current scholars, exemplified by Cristianne Miller’s study, Reading in Time: Emily Dickinson in the Nineteenth Century (2012).
-To explore Dickinson’s literary debts, our focus this week is on the “Azarian School,” a term coined by the writer Henry James to describe the work of Harriet E. Prescott Spofford and Rose Terry Cooke, two writers from New England contemporary with Dickinson.
-The school’s name derives from the title of Spofford’s novel Azarian: An Episode published in 1864.
-It is important at the outset to show how Dickinson read, absorbed and used the literary techniques of other writers, in this case, the prose works of New England women.
-We also want to frame this year, 1862, with an exploration of a literary style that influenced some of Dickinson’s most incendiary poetry.
+Current scholars, such as Cristianne Miller, have laid these views to rest, in studies like her Reading in Time: Emily Dickinson in the Nineteenth Century (2012).
+To explore Dickinson's literary debts, our focus this week is on the “Azarian School,” a term coined by the writer Henry James to describe the work of Harriet E. Prescott Spofford and Rose Terry Cooke, two writers from New England contemporary with Dickinson.
+The school's name derives from the title of Spofford’s novel Azarian: An Episode published in 1864.
+It is important at the outset to show how Dickinson read, absorbed and adapted the literary techniques of other writers, in this case, the prose works of New England women.
+We also want to frame this year, 1862, with an exploration of a literary style that influenced some of Dickinson's most incendiary poetry.

 We follow the lead of David Cody’s 2010 essay, “‘When one’s soul’s at a white heat’: Dickinson and the ‘Azarian School.’”
 Cody argues that several well-known poems Dickinson wrote in 1862 were directly influenced by the prose works of Spofford and Cooke.